pverscha/phd_thesis/18-chapter_7_other_projects.md

 ### Pout2Prot: An efficient tool to create protein (sub)groups from Percolator output files

 \color{gray}
-*This section contains a verbatim copy of the manuscript by [@schallertPout2ProtEfficientTool2022] as submitted to Journal of Proteome Research.*
+*This section contains a verbatim copy of the manuscript by *Schallert* et al., 2022 as submitted to Journal of Proteome Research.*
 \color{black}